konsumer/friendstar/NOTES.md

 - Get the bike part (SW desert, go down hole, solve maze, NE of other area, grab skull)
 - 6 friends to open door

 ### Sandra

+- Get the flower (same area where Josh's bike part is)
+- 6 friends to open door

+### Donna

+- No quest, just talk to them.
+- 8 friends to open door

 ### Simon